-Donald Trump Committed ‘Assault On American Democracy’ In Georgia Tape, Joe Biden’s Team Says
+Donald Trump Committed 'Assault On American Democracy' In Georgia Tape, Joe Biden's Team Says

 As The Inquisitr reported, Trump could face consequences for the latest bid to force Georgia officials to reverse the outcome of November's vote.
 Attorney Seth Abramson said on Twitter that his actions in pressuring Raffensperger could constitute a federal crime, one that could also be impeachable.

 While the legal challenges have failed to make any change to the outcome of the election, a group of Republicans have pledged to object during the congressional tally of electoral votes this week.
-It is not expected to make any change in the result, however.
+However, it is not expected to make any change in the result.